 Back On The Streets, Cold Wind

 My next stop was the local precinct.
 It doesn’t do to skip out on a guy like Carmody.
 Besides, I wanted to see the effect my uniform would have on him.
 From a perverse sense of cruelty, I stopped at the desk sergeant to ask after the condition of Cadet Greene’s uniform; he grinned evilly and said he’d look it over personally when the Cadet came in.
-Life’s all about the little details.
+The key to proper success in life is all about paying attention to the little details.

 Lieutenant Carmody had gotten a little more sleep than I had, and he’d also changed his shirt — thank God.
 The man reeked at the best of times.
 He sneered automatically as I walked in, then did a double-take upon seeing my uniform.
 I could see the twisted little wheels start to turn in his narrow little mind, and so I stopped him.
 “Doing some Intelligence work, Lieutenant.
 Best not to ask.”

-Considering the punishment for impersonating an officer, and my brazen gall for doing so inside his precinct, even Carmody’s suspicious little brain wasn’t capable of thinking I might be lying to him.
+Considering the punishment for impersonating an officer, and my brazen gall for doing so inside his precinct house, even Carmody’s suspicious little brain wasn’t capable of thinking I might be lying to him.
 He nodded, impressed despite himself, and I went on.

 “I just thought I’d check in and see what more you could tell me about last night, and if you’d need me for anything.”

 He snorted.
 “Naw; your Intelligence buddies already came in and scooped everything up.
 We’re under official orders that last night never happened.”
 His eyes narrowed.
 “How come you didn’t know?”